confluentinc/kafka-connect-storage-cloud/README.md

 # Development

-To build a development version you'll need a recent version of Kafka and you may also need to build several upstream Confluent projects from their `master` branches.
+To build a development version you'll need a recent version of Kafka as well as a set of upstream Confluent projects, which you'll have to build from their appropriate snapshot branch.
 See [the kafka-connect-storage-common FAQ](https://github.com/confluentinc/kafka-connect-storage-common/wiki/FAQ) for guidance on this process.